The Insider

 Turin, heavy mattresses, and the art of being there.

-That childhood obsession with human geography and community never left me.
-Even when I earned a law degree and spent over a decade working as a corporate consultant analyzing complex systemic structures for the aerospace and automotive industries, my eyes were always drawn back to the street level.
-I kept the analytical precision and the rigorous research habits, but I eventually traded the corporate boardroom for the pavement.
+That passion for human geography and community never left me.
+Even when I earned a law degree and spent over a decade working as a corporate consultant analyzing complex systems for the aerospace and automotive industries, my eyes were always drawn back to the street level.
+I kept the analytical precision and rigorous research habits, but I eventually traded corporate boardrooms for the pavement.

 THE ARRIVAL